-This category is for cars which have been extensively damaged but some parts can be salvaged.
+This category is for cars that have been extensively damaged but some parts can be salvaged.
 While the body shell should be crushed, parts can be salvaged for spare.
 A Cat B car should never re-appear on the road.

 This category is for cars that can be repaired but where the costs of repair exceed the vehicle’s value.
 Cat C car write-offs are often sold at special auctions to garages and traders that can fix the vehicles at trade prices.
 Cat C cars can re-appear on the road.

 One of the more common categories of insurance write-off is Category D or ‘Cat D’.
 A Cat D car is one that has been written off by the insurer but the damage it has suffered may be relatively light.

 While the insurer says that it is not economical for them to repair it (using their ‘repair to value’ ratio) the cost of actual repair may not be high.
 Additionally, the car may not have suffered any structural damage.

 Cat D cars often re-appear on the roads because they can be repaired to an acceptable standard for less money than it would cost an insurance company.

 How Do You Check If a Car Is a 'Cat D'?